thissell/AxoLoTL/README.md

 ## Introduction

-AxoLoTL is an attempt at encoding representations of learned, generalizable, logic through examples of entailment between syntax trees.
+AxoLoTL is an attempt at encoding representations of learned, generalizable logic through examples of entailment between syntax trees.

 Other works which try to train logical understanding into LLMs often use Bidirectional Transformer models on